tabletopmanoa/tabletopmanoa.github.io/index.md

   * User can manage selection of games playing
   * User can coordinate own game
   * User can manage games coordinated
+  * A [database](#database) will be created to represent games already scheduled

 ## Database

 ### Games Database
- The schema determined to kee the
+ The schema determined to keep the

   * Game ID
   * Creator User ID (Defined by UH)